rtmigo/skifts_py/README.md

 In this case, the search with return `['C', 'B', 'A']` and `['N', 'A', 'M']` in that particular order.

+It's not necessarily about text.
+Words are just any `str` instances.
+Documents are unordered collections of those `str`.
+We search for documents considering frequency, rarity and match accuracy.

 ## Install